JetBrains/guide/site/pytest/tutorials/visual_pytest/setup/index.md

 ![New Project Dialog](new_project_dialog.png)

-Make sure `Project Interpreter` is setup to configure a new virtual environment.
+Make sure `Project Interpreter` is set up to configure a new virtual environment.
 Expand the triangle if needed to set this up.

 After clicking `Create`, tell PyCharm to open the project in a new window.